 - High level of client satisfaction

 - Lower likelihood of complaints and/or claims.

-Practitioners are encouraged to attend the Introduction to Practice and Matter Management seminar as part of the 2017/2018 Risk Management Seminar Programme to obtain further information and insight into the content of the Guidelines and how to meet the requirements in their practice.
+Practitioners are encouraged to attended one of the Guidelines seminars as part of the 2019/2020 Risk Management Seminar Programme to obtain further information and insight into the content of the Guidelines and how to meet the requirements for their practice.